-Headlines Review July 2023: The Risks of Off-Duty Police Work
+Headlines Review June 2023: The Risks of Off-Duty Police Work

-As we look through another month of headlines involving off-duty police officers, it is essential to reiterate options for mitigating risks.
+As we look through another month of headlines involving off-duty police officers, it is important to reiterate options for mitigating risks.
 Agencies do not have to continue to struggle with their off-duty programs.
 An off-duty solution that offers full administration, scheduling software, workers’ compensation, and liability insurance at no cost to your agency or officers is available through a partnership with Off-Duty Management.

 When headlines like the one below hit the news, law enforcement leaders may be prompted to reevaluate their off-duty employment protocols and systems.
-This is a great opportunity to create a more robust program.
+This is a great opportunity to create a stronger program.
 After reviewing this recent headline, read further to see the common reasons these headlines occur.
 Consider what you can do to prevent these issues in your agency.

 Officer Injured from a Gunshot While Working an Off-Duty Security Job